NREL/jade/docs/source/tutorial.rst

     Usage: jade [OPTIONS] COMMAND [ARGS]...

-      Available commands for Job Automation and Deployment Engine (JADE)
+      JADE commands

     Options:
       --help  Show this message and exit.

     Commands:
       auto-config   Automatically create a configuration.
+      config        Manage a JADE configuration.
       extensions    Manage JADE extensions.
+      pipeline      Manage JADE execution pipeline.
-      show-events   Shows the events after jobs run. show-results  Shows the results of a batch of jobs. submit-jobs   Submits jobs for execution, locally or on HPC.
+      show-events   Shows the events after jobs run. show-results  Shows the results of a batch of jobs. stats         View stats from a run.
+      submit-jobs   Submits jobs for execution, locally or on HPC.

 This base image is https://hub.docker.com/r/continuumio/miniconda3, which is built on top of ``debian``, so you can use Linux commands for operation.

 4. To exit docker environment, just type